An Invitation from Pope Francis

-As we prepare to celebrate the Paschal Triduum in this Holy Year of Mercy, we are invited in a special way to contemplate the revelation of God’s infinite mercy in the events of Jesus’ passion, death and resurrection.
+As we prepare to celebrate the Paschal Triduum, we are invited in a special way to contemplate the revelation of God’s infinite mercy in the events of Jesus’ passion, death and resurrection.

 We will live Holy Thursday, Friday and Saturday as intense moments, which enable us to enter increasingly in the great mystery of our faith: the Resurrection of our Lord Jesus Christ.
 Everything in these three days speaks of mercy, because it renders visible the point that God’s love can reach.
 We will listen to the account of the last days of Jesus’ life.
 The evangelist John offers us the key to understand the profound meaning: “He loved his own in the world and he loved them to the end” (John 13:1).
 God’s love has no limits.
 As Saint Augustine often repeated, it is a love that goes “to the end without end.”
 God truly offers Himself wholly for each one of us and does not spare Himself in anything.
 The Mystery we adore in this Holy Week is a great story of love that knows no obstacles.
 Jesus’ Passion lasts until the end of the world, because it is a story of sharing with the sufferings of the whole of humanity and a permanent presence in the events of the personal life of each one of us.
 In sum, the Easter Triduum is the memorial of a drama of love that gives us the certainty that we will never be abandoned in life’s trials.

 Jesus gives himself to us as food and, in the washing of feet, teaches us the need to serve others.